 Through workshops, screenings and readings students explore the diverse ways moving images are used in fine arts and the cinema.
 Students develop basic skills in high definition video field production and editing.
 Assignments explore the diverse ways moving images are used for individual expression, entertainment and social & intellectual inquiry.

 Students make films that deal with composition, camera movement, editing and time/space manipulation.
 Topics covered include the use of 16mm camera and film editing.
 The development of a visual language of film and creative uses of the medium are stressed.
 All equipment is provided except film and processing.
-Note: the student is responsible for the cost of the Film I Materials Package from the MICA Bookstore for approximately $600.
-The kit includes: 5 - 100” roll Eastman Kodak 7266 B+W reversal 16mm Film (EI 200), positive film processing at Cinelab for 500’ of reversal 16mm film, 400’ 16mm full coat magnetic sound film, editing supplies, shipping and transfer costs.
+NOTE: Students are responsible for the purchase of two materials packages from the MICA Bookstore.
+The Film Stock Package covering the cost of 16mm B+W reversal film is $274.35, and the deadline to make the purchase is February 14th.
+The Film Processing Package is $110.00 and the deadline for purchase is April 1st.

 Explores the significant role sound can play in shaping, placing and defining our connection to film & video, animation, and other moving-image based works.
 Through the use of practical hands-on activities students are introduced to sound recording techniques, tools, track mixing and sound composition.
 Technical and creative sound design applications are used for story development and immersive sound construction.
 In-class workshops include: field and studio recording, Foley and sound effects, automatic dialogue replacement (ADR), and score composition.